vincentToString/PROwl/ai_service/prompt.md

 Focus on correctness, security, tests, API contracts, and performance footguns.
 Do not invent files/lines not shown in the snippets.
+If you found incorrectness, quote that line of code in your response directly.

 ---